a2yshh/repochat/README.md

 ## What is RepoChat?

 Stop struggling to understand unfamiliar codebases.
-RepoChat uses AI and semantic search to answer questions about any GitHub repository - instantly.
+RepoChat uses RAG and semantic search to answer questions about any GitHub repository - instantly.

 ### The Problem
 - Onboarding to new projects takes days